codedeep79/Change-Currency-RealTime-PWA/README.md

 Initialize a host firebase: `firebase init`

-Deploy application to host: `firebase deploy`
+Deploy the application to host: `firebase deploy`

 Disable the Firebase host: `firebase hosting:disable`